23f1001080/llm-app-captcha-solver-a4b1c-123e4567-e89b-12d3-a456-426614174000/README.md

 ## 3. Usage Guide

-1.  **View Captcha:** When you open `index.html`, a randomly generated captcha image will be prominently displayed.
+1.  **View Captcha:** When you open `index.html`, a dynamically generated captcha image will be prominently displayed.
 2.  **Enter Text:** Type the characters you see in the captcha image into the input field labeled "Enter Captcha".
 The validation is case-insensitive for user convenience.
 3.  **Submit:** Click the "Submit" button (or press `Enter` in the input field) to verify your input.
 4.  **Feedback:** Immediate feedback will appear in the designated result section below the input:
-    *   **Empty Input:** If you attempt to submit an empty input, a warning message will be displayed, and the captcha will not refresh.
+    *   **Empty Input:** If you attempt to submit an empty input, the message "Input cannot be empty." will be displayed in yellow.
-    *   **Correct Input:** A "Correct!" message will appear in green.
+    *   **Correct Input:** The word "Correct" will appear in green.
-    *   **Incorrect Input:** An "Incorrect, please try again." message will appear in red, and a new captcha will automatically be generated for you to attempt again.
+    *   **Incorrect Input:** The word "Incorrect" will appear in red, and a new captcha will automatically be generated for you to attempt again.
 5.  **Refresh Captcha:** If the current captcha is difficult to read or you wish to try a new one, click the "Refresh Captcha" button.

 ## 4. Code Explanation